Cypress Point Beach - Health Advisory Issued Jan 25, 2019

 January 25, 2019

 Tampa, Fla. – A Health Advisory has been issued for Cypress Point beach based on the criteria for enterococci bacteria recommended by the Environmental Protection Agency (EPA).

 This should be considered a potential risk to the bathing public.
 Samples taken Wednesday were above threshold for enterococci bacteria.
 The beach will be re-sampled, Wednesday, January 30, 2019.

 When re-sampling indicates that the water is within the satisfactory range, the advisory will be lifted.

-An advisory is issued when the beach action value is 70.5 or higher.
-This is set by the Environmental Protection Agency (EPA).
-The Florida Department of Health in Hillsborough County has been conducting coastal beach water quality monitoring at nine sites once every two weeks since August 2000, and weekly since August 5, 2002 through the Healthy Beaches Monitoring Program.
+The Florida Department of Health in Hillsborough County has been conducting coastal beach water quality monitoring at nine sites once every two weeks since August 2000, and weekly since August 5,

 Please visit the Florida Department of Health's Beach Water Quality website at http://www.floridahealth.gov/environmental-health/beach-water-quality/index.html.
 To review the beach water sampling results for reporting counties, click on a county name.

 The department works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.

 Follow us on Twitter at @DOHHillsborough and on Facebook.
 For more information about the Florida Department of Health please visit www.FloridaHealth.gov.